Help us take care of our trails!

 After your event, we will ask you to provide the number of volunteers that participated at your trail repair, build or clean-up session and the approx. number of hours they worked on the site.
 That will give us a good indication of the impact of the campaign (something we will highlight towards municipalities, land managers, Nat.
 Park authorities etc.).
 Due to the new GDPR directives, we won’t ask you to provide names of the volunteers but instead, we kindly ask you to provide a group picture of all volunteers.

-We’ll also arrange press coverage after the event, including the total number of groups and volunteers and award winners (Trail Advocate of the Year, Outstanding Local Trail Crew).
+We’ll also arrange press coverage after the event, including the total number of groups and volunteers and award winners (Trail Advocate of the Year, Best MTB community, Best National association, Protect and preserve award ).